-Nanny’s Sugar Cookies are frosted with a creamy and delicious sweet orange moscato frosting made with CK Mondavi Moscato Wine then sprinkled with sparkling colored sugars.
+Nanny’s Sugar Cookies are an old fashioned recipe with a little bit of a modern upgrade!
+These sugar cookies are frosted with a creamy and sweet orange moscato frosting, then sprinkled with sparkling colored sugars.
 A great cookie to make and share during March Madness (think sugar sprinkles with your team colors) or any other event where you have a gathering of friends!

 This post was written as part of the CK Mondavi Ambassador program.
 All opinions are my own. #CKMondaviGameDay #CKMondaviAmbassador

 When I think wine, I usually think cheese.
 I’m such a cheese fanatic.
 I am also not normally a sweet wine kind of gal.
 However, when I opened my bottle of Moscato and taste tested it, I was pleasantly surprised to find that it was not too sweet.
 At that first taste, I knew that it would partner well with Nanny’s Sugar Cookies.

 Nanny’s cookie recipe was handed down to me, and originally came to Nanny through her mom.
 So this cookie has been made for a few generations now and has been reinvented with this delicious frosting accent!
 Whenever I see cookies on the cutting board like this, I remember my Nanny cutting her cookies out and of the days she and I would bake cookies together.
 Moment of real nostalgia here.

 To frost or not to frost your sugar cookies?

 The frosting for these cookies was absolutely divine.
 The CK Mondavi Moscato Wine worked perfectly in complementing the orange extract in the cookie.
 These also went really well with a glass of wine on the side! 🙂 These cookies also passed the test of my sweets loving attorney in our office.
 She gave them the two thumbs up!